bbc/pydvbcss/docs/ts-overview.rst

 The CSS-TS protocol is for *Timeline Synchronisation*.
-Via this protocol, the server (e.g. TV) pushes timestamps to the client (e.g. companion) to keep it up-to-date on the progress of a particular timeline (chosen by the client).
+Via this protocol, the server (e.g. TV) pushes timestamps to the client (e.g. companion) to keep it up-to-date on the progress of a particular timeline.
+The timeline to use is requested by the client at the beginning of the interaction.

 A client can also report its own timing and what range of timings it can cope with.
-This allows the client to negotiate a mutually achievable timing with the server.
+This allows the client to negotiate a mutually achievable timing with the server, although the server is under no obligation and can choose to ignore this information.

 It is a WebSockets based protocol and messages are in JSON format.